Permafrost/Tundra/SERVICES.md

   substitution patterns in all item's values, such as "%key%", replaced with the value of the key (resolved against either `$pipeline`, if specified, or the pipeline itself).

 ---

+### tundra.list.document:suffix

+Appends the given suffix to the keys, or values, or both in the given `IData[]` document list.

+#### Inputs:

+* `$list` is an `IData[]` document list to be suffixed.
+* `$suffix` is the string to be appended to the keys, or values, or both.
+* `$recurse?` is an optional boolean indicating if child `IData` documents and `IData[]` document lists should also be recursively processed.
+Defaults to `false`.
+* `$force?` is an optional boolean indicating if the suffix should be always be appended even if the key or value already starts with the given suffix.
+Defaults to `false`, where the suffix is only appended to keys or values that do not already start with it.
+* `$mode` is an optional choice for what should be converted: either the values, the keys, or both the keys and the values.
+Defaults to values.

+#### Outputs:

+* `$list` is the given `IData[]` document list with with the given suffix appended to either the keys, or values, or both.

+---